CodeChron/fullstack-js-with-meteor-react-docs/add_routing.md

 export const App = (props) => props.content(props)
 ```

 Here, we are calling the region function that we specified in the routes file.
+We are also passing along any props into our components.

 ## Remove "manual" app rendering